The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

 \begin{enumerate}[label=(\roman*)] \item The chosen embedding of $G$ has the maximum number of uncrossed edges. \item The addition of any edge to the given embedding violates the fan-planarity of $G$, that is, $G$ is maximal fan-planar with respect to the given embedding. \end{enumerate}

-So for the remainder of this paper let $G$ be a maximal fan-planar graph with a fixed fan-planar embedding that has the maximum number of uncrossed edges.
+So for the remainder of this paper let $G$ be a maximal fan-planar graph with a fixed fan-planar embedding with the maximum number of uncrossed edges.
 Recall that the embedding of $G$ is simple, i.e., any two edges have at most one point in common.

+For such a fixed embedding of $G$ we shall split the edges of $G$ into three sets.
+The first set contains all uncrossed edges.
+We denote by $H$ the subgraph of $G$ with all vertices in $V$ and all uncrossed edges of $G$.
+We may refer to $H$ as the \emph{planar subgraph of $G$}.
+Note that $H$ might be disconnected even if $G$ is connected.
+In the second set we consider every crossed edge whose endpoints lie in the same connected component of $H$.
+Note that two such edges may cross each other only if they correspond to the same connected component of $H$.
+And the third set contains all remaining edges, i.e., every crossed edge with endpoints in different components of $H$.
+We show how to count the edges in each of the sets and derive the upper bound.